 The more products on sale, the better the chances of purchases, right?
 Wrong!

 This approach will work in a department store.
 However, when it comes to parties online, the last thing everyone wants is to be overwhelmed by the number of products they may have to commit to.
 The more products you try to pitch, the less room you’ll have for the fun stuff.
-It’s a party, after all.
+It’s a ways to use your party scripts, after all.

 So how many is “too many?”
 As a rule of thumb, you’ll be good to go with just five to 10 products tops.
 Having fewer products and a lot of people at your virtual soiree is what maximizes sales and clicks.
 It doesn’t work the other way around.